The 2013 Andrew Carnegie Medal of Philanthropy

 Today the Carnegie Medal of Philanthropy is the most celebrated award in global philanthropy.
 It was established in 2001 to mark the centennial of Andrew Carnegie’s retirement from business and the beginning of his efforts to reinvest his wealth in a way that would ‘do real and permanent good in this world.’

 Medallists are selected by an international selection committee comprising representatives from six major Carnegie institutions.
-This year’s selection committee includes: William Thomson, (Honorary President, Carnegie UK Trust and great grandson of Andrew Carnegie), Vartan Gregorian, (President, Carnegie Corporation of New York), Jessica Mathews, (President, Carnegie Endowment for International Peace), Andrew Miller, (Secretary, Carnegie Trust for the Universities of Scotland), Mark Laskow, (President, Carnegie Hero Fund Commission), Richard Meserve (President, Carnegie Institute of Science) and Martyn Evans (Chief Executive, Carnegie UK Trust).
+The 2013 selection committee included: William Thomson, (Honorary President, Carnegie UK Trust and great grandson of Andrew Carnegie), Vartan Gregorian, (President, Carnegie Corporation of New York), Jessica Mathews, (President, Carnegie Endowment for International Peace), Andrew Miller, (Secretary, Carnegie Trust for the Universities of Scotland), Mark Laskow, (President, Carnegie Hero Fund Commission), Richard Meserve (President, Carnegie Institute of Science) and Martyn Evans (Chief Executive, Carnegie UK Trust).

 Her Highness Sheikha Moza bint Nasser